 We offer a free, downloadable pattern below that has already been sized and tested to fit the bulkier shapes of the larger fashion frames.
 However, you could certainly cut yours even wider or slim it down for standard eyeglasses.
 To determine your width, simply set your glasses right on the paper pattern.
-There should be about ½”+ between the frame and the dotted line of the seam allowance.
+There should be about ½”+ between the frame and the dotted line of the Seam allowance.

 As you’re choosing fabrics, please note that we do not recommend using the luxury plush like Minky or Cuddle for the inside layer as they are prone to shed along the cut edges.
-Because our seam allowances are simply pinked, a non-fraying fabric substrate is best.
+Because our Seam allowances are simply pinked, a non-fraying fabric substrate is best.

-Although we always suggest starting any new project with a new needle, a smooth, sharp needle is especially important when working with tough vinyl and faux leather as well as to penetrate neatly through the thick layers.
+Although we always suggest starting any new project with a new Needle, a smooth, sharp Needle is especially important when working with tough vinyl and faux leather as well as to penetrate neatly through the thick layers.

 Even with a built-in fabric feeding system, like the AcuFeed™ Flex on our Janome Skyline S7, or a Walking foot; the sticky surface of faux leather or vinyl can be tricky.
-For this fast project, a layer of parchment paper is just the ticket.
+For this fast project, a layer of parchment paper was just the ticket.
 We describe how below.

 These cases are so quick and simple and use such small pieces of fabric, you could set up an assembly line and whip up bunches in a single day.
 They make great gifts!
 It would be fun to make matching cases with matching sunglasses for made-in-the-shade bridal party gifts.

-Our cases finish at approximately 4⅛” x 9½” open and 4⅛” x 6¾” closed.
+Our cases Finish at approximately 4⅛” x 9½” open and 4⅛” x 6¾” closed.
 The pocket opening itself is about 3¼” x 6½”.

 Sewing Tools You Need